-On March 18 all students admitted to St. Olaf will be sent a brochure explaining the Great Conversation and American Conversations programs, with instructions for applying.
+All students admitted to St. Olaf will be sent a brochure explaining the conversation programs, with instructions for applying.
 These instructions also are available on the admitted students website.
 If study in the Great Conversation appeals to you, carefully write the required short essay in response to one of two assigned questions.
 The essay — the primary means by which students are selected — will be evaluated by three professors who teach in the program.

 The admissions procedure for the Great Conversation gives you the option of two due dates:

-- Apply by April 15; notification mailed on or before April 22
+Apply by April 20; notification emailed on or before April 27

-- Apply by May 13; notification mailed on or before May 17
+Apply by May 4; notification on or before May 11